-TCC The evaluator shall verify that the TSS identifies all interface types subject to the TSS stateful packet filtering policy and explains how rules are associated with distinct network interfaces.
+erify that the TSS identifies all interface types subject to the g policy and explains how rules are associated with distinct

 The TOE is capable of inspecting all traffic passing through the TOE's Ethernet interfaces (inline mode).
 Ethernet interfaces can be assigned to Zones on which firewall and IDP policies are predicated.